jkirk/jkirk.github.io/content/posts/20231007-debian-post-installation-journal.md

 ## Cinnamon Settings

-I noticed that some of the settings were not loaded instantly / automatically (although they should).
+I noticed that some of the settings were not loaded immediately/automatically (although they should be).
-I spastically noticed that with the following keyboard shortcuts.
+I noticed this by any chance with the following shortcuts.

 What helped, was to delete the setting / unregister the keyboard shortcut and load the (specific) setting again.

 One can monitor the changes to the dconf database with `dconf watch PATH`

-The problem is, that the keyboard shortcuts are not listed in the custom-list:
+The underlying problem is, that the keyboard shortcuts are not listed in the `custom-list`:

 ```
     ❯ dconf list /org/cinnamon/desktop/keybindings/custom-keybindings/